 Types of Eviction Notices

-It's important to note that the following types of notices are reasons for receiving a notice, not reason for being evicted:
+It's important to note that the following types of notices are reasons for receiving a notice, not reasons for being evicted:

 Notice to Pay Rent or Quit